Decembrist revolution (Argentina): Government of Rosas

 The state funeral of Manuel Dorrego was held soon after Rosas became governor.
 He faced the military threat of José María Paz, who began a campaign against federals in Córdoba similar to the one of Lavalle.
 His actions were not limited to the province of Córdoba, and sent Gregorio Aráoz de Lamadrid to la Rioja and Roman Deheza to Santiago del Estero.
 Quiroga organized a new army and fought against Paz again, suffering a second defeat at the battle of Oncativo.
 The provinces under the influence of Paz would become the Unitarian League, Paz would style himself the Supreme Chief of the League.
-In the poor provinces far away from Buenos Aires, both unitarians and federals had problems to keep up their armies.
-Quiroga's army was larger, Paz's army was smaller but more professional and had other types of needs.
-Both Paz and Rosas organize armies for the final conflict.
-Lavalle, Lamadrid and Martín Rodríguez attempt a coup in Entre Ríos, but they fail.
+In the poor provinces far from Buenos Aires, both unitarians and federals had problems to maintain their armies.
+While Quiroga's army was larger, Paz's army was more professional and had additional needs.
+Both Paz and Rosas organized armies for the final conflict.
+Lavalle, Lamadrid and Martín Rodríguez attempted a coup in Entre Ríos, but failed.
 Buenos Aires, Santa Fe and Entre Ríos signed a defensive and offensive alliance, the Federal pact.
-The Corrientes province joined it a pair of months later.
+The Corrientes province joined it several months later.

-The military conflicts begin in 1831.
-López heads to Córdoba with 2,000 men, Felipe Ibarra returns to Santiago del Estero from Santa Fe, Ángel Pacheco leads the armies of Buenos Aires, and Quiroga moves to Cuyo (Mendoza, San Luis and San Juan).
-The initial conflicts prove favourable to the federals: Pacheco defeated the forces of Paz, Ibarra and Benito Villafañe liberated Santiago del Estero and Catamarca, there were local federal rebellions in Córdoba and La Rioja, and Quiroga liberated Mendoza.
+The military conflicts began in 1831.
+López headed to Córdoba with 2,000 men, Felipe Ibarra returned to Santiago del Estero from Santa Fe, Ángel Pacheco led the armies of Buenos Aires, and Quiroga moved to Cuyo (Mendoza, San Luis and San Juan).
+The initial conflicts proved favourable to the federals: Pacheco defeated the forces of Paz, Ibarra and Benito Villafañe liberated Santiago del Estero and Catamarca, there were local federal rebellions in Córdoba and La Rioja, and Quiroga liberated Mendoza.
 Still, the most unexpected event of the war was the capture of general Paz.
-He had dressed his soldiers as gauchos, and during a reconnaissance mission he confused the troops of López (composed by real gauchos) with his own; his horse was entangled and he was taken prisoner.
+He had dressed his soldiers as gauchos and, during a reconnaissance mission, confused the troops of López (composed by real gauchos) with his own; his horse was entangled and he was taken prisoner.

 With the capture of Paz, the Unitarian League began to be defeated.
 López and Balcarce liberated Córdoba on June 11, and Quiroga headed to Tucumán.
 José Vicente Reinafé, close to Estanislao López, was appointed governor of Córdoba.
-All the provinces join the Federal Pact upon their liberation: first Córdoba, Santiago del Estero, La Rioja and the three provinces of Cuyo between August and October, and Catamarca, Tucumán and Salta the following year.
+All the provinces joined the Federal Pact upon their liberation: first Córdoba, Santiago del Estero, La Rioja and the three provinces of Cuyo between August and October, and Catamarca, Tucumán and Salta the following year.